P3 Organizer Seminar | September 2023 - June 2024

 Organizers are asked to commit to full participation for the duration of the group to maximize our ability to build trust and facilitate learning.

-To apply, please fill out an application before May 31, 2023.
 In addition to uploading your resume, please be prepared to share answers to the following questions:

 - This seminar is about wrestling with major challenges to the field.
 What are the questions keeping you up at night about organizing and power building right now?

 - Whether you are at a moment of stepping back to reflect, preparing for a major initiative, or imagining a new approach, tell us more about why this is an exciting moment for you to participate in the seminar.

 - What are ways that you want to grow as an organizer and a leader through your participation?